utPLSQL/utPLSQL/docs/userguide/annotations.md

 A `suitepath` is formed by valid sqlnames separated by dots.
 The depth of the suites path is not limited.
 The fully qualified path to a test is formed by `<user>:[<suitepath>.]<test package>.<test procedure>`.

-You can also use `suitepath` to define the starting poing of tests to execute.
+You can also use `suitepath` to define the starting going of tests to execute.
 If you want to run only payments tests of the `FOO` schema then you gen execute `ut_runner.run('foo:payments');` and all suites that have `payments` in their `%suitepath`s will be executed.
 This way you can filter the execution up to a single test.
 Only tests/suites which are children of the defined path are executed and all the parents `beforeall`, `beforeeach`, `aftereach`, `afterall` elements.
 So all the preparation and cleanup is performed as if you execute all the tests of the schema.